includeRubiks/backmuse/ReadMe.md

 ## Noob's guide
 Clone this repo using the url above but add ".git" at the end.
 Put the mp3s in the mp3s folder and run main.py for Gyatify.
+## Note
+Delete mp3s/deleteme.txt ASAP, as it is a placeholder to let github know that the mp3s folder exists